On the Weyl's law for discretized elliptic operators: Abstract

 \section{Abstract}

 In this paper we give an estimate on the asymptotic behavior of eigenvalues of discretized elliptic boundary values problems.
 We first prove a simple min-max principle for selfadjoint operators on a Hilbert space.
 Then we show two sided bounds on the $k$-th eigenvalue of the discrete Laplacian by the $k$-th eigenvalue of the continuous Laplacian operator under the assumption that the finite element mesh is quasi-uniform.
-Combining this result with the well-known Weyl's law, we show that the $k$-th eigenvalue of the discretized Laplacian operator is $\mathcal O\left(k^{2/d}\right)$.
+Combining this result with the well-known Weyl's law, we show that the $k$-th eigenvalue of the discretized isotropic elliptic operators, spectrally equivalent to the discretized Laplacian, is $\mathcal O\left(k^{2/d}\right)$.
 Finally, we show how these results can be used to obtain an error estimate for finite element approximations of elliptic eigenvalue problems.